kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 You will need root access to the Venus device.
 Instructions can be found here: https://www.victronenergy.com/live/ccgx:root_access

-Note: The SeeLevel service name was determined by monitoring an active system with dbus-spy.
-This name WILL be different on each system.
-The name is stored in non-volatile settings, accessible via dbus-spy.
-The settings service is: com.victronenergy.settings The value to change is: /Settings/Devices/TankRepeater/SeeLevelService The easiest way to set the value is to copy the service name from the main dbus-spy screen.
-It will look something like:

-com.victronenergy.tank.socketcan_can0_di0_uc855

-After copying the string, enter the settings service and scroll down to Settings/Devices/TankRepeater/SeeLevelService

-press enter, then paste the clipbord and enter again

-You may need to exit the OverviewMobile screen, then come back to it in order for the tanks column to populate properly.

-Note, you will NOT see Settings/Devices/TankRepeater/SeeLevelService if you have not already run SeeLevelRepeater at least once.
-After that, the setting persists through reboots and system updates.

-I tried to automate this but there isn't enough information provided by SeeLevel to uniquely identify it relative to other CanBus tank sensors.
-At least this is better than editing the code as it was in earlier versions.

 SeeLevelRepeater must be set up to run at system boot.
 The Venus service starter provides a simple mechanism: simply create a symbolic link to the actual code.

 The /data directory on Venus is a convenient location for apps like SeeLevelRepeater since the entire /data directory survives a firmware update.
 Most other directories are overwritten!
 All folders and files in this GitHub should be copied to /data, preserving the file hierarchy.